MrBigTree/study-note-cp-level2/linux.md

   - -m create the home directory. if no "-m", you need to manually mkdir
   - -d to set directory
   - -e expiry date
-  - -s If you do not specify this option, Ubuntu’s will use the default login shell /bin/sh
+  - -s If you do not specify this option, Ubuntu’s will use the default login shell /bin/sh (the shell specified in in the /etc/default/useradd file)
   - If no group is specified in the command, the user's primary group will be the same as the username by default.user
-  - The users pw shell is stored in the /etc/passwd file.  `grep <username> /etc/passwd`
+  - The users pw shell is stored in the /etc/passwd file.  `grep <username> /etc/passwd`.

 ### 5.2 create group and create user with group names

 - Create a group: `sudo addgroup <group_name>`
-- Delete a group: `groupdel`
+- Delete a group: `groupdel`.
 - !user's primary group will also be one of the default group; i.e. one default group will be the same as the primary group.

-- 1 Add a user and not specify group i.e. not use `-G`
+- 1 Add a user and not specify groups
   - If no group is specified in the command, the user's primary and default group will be the same as the username.
-  - `sudo useradd buena -m -d /home/buena -e 2030-12-31 -s /bin/bash` the primary and default group will be "buena"
+  - `sudo useradd buena -m -d /home/buena -e 2030-12-31 -s /bin/bash` the primary and default group will be "buena".

-- 2 Add a user without creating a default group (i.e. not use the username as the primary and default group name) `sudo useradd buena -m -d /home/buena -e 2030-12-31 -s /bin/bash -N`
+- 2 Add a user with `-N` to not creating a default group (i.e. not use the username as the primary and default group name) `sudo useradd buena -m -d /home/buena -e 2030-12-31 -s /bin/bash -N`
   - primary group is "users", one of the default group is "users"
-  - -N, no default group i.e. not using the user name as the primary and default group name
+  - -N, no default group i.e. NOT using the user name "buena" as the primary and default grousroup name

 - 3 Add a user buena and associate her with certain groups.
   - `sudo useradd buena -m -d /home/buena -e 2030-12-31 -s /bin/bash -G sudo,badminton,chess`
-  - `-G` specify groups
+  - `-G` specify supplementory groups and replacing existing ones.
   - The primary group will be "buena", and the default groups will be "buena, sudo, badminton, chess"

 - 4 Add a user buena, without creating default group, and associate her with certain groups.